 In 1993, Gobbetti moved to Moschino where he took on the role of chief executive officer.
 In 2004, he took on the role of chief executive officer and chairman at LVMH-owned Givenchy, where he worked closely with creative director Riccardo Tisci .
 After four years at the helm of Givenchy, Gobbetti made the move within the LVMH family and joined Céline as chief executive officer in 2008, where he worked turned the brand into a commercial success story, alongside creative director Phoebe Philo.
 At Céline, he enjoyed double-digit sales growth after revamping the brand's entire product offering and strengthening the brand's image.

 In July 2016, it was announced that Gobbetti would become the chief executive officer of Burberry, succeeding Christopher Bailey in 2017, who was demoted to president and chief creative officer.
 The appointment is a significant step up in scale for the executive, who has a knack for working alongside talented and perfectionist creatives including Phoebe Philo and Riccardo Tisci.
 He oversaw the rapid expansion of Céline to a business that market reports suggest generates $700 million in annual revenue.

-In their new partnership, Gobbetti is set to oversee the commercial, financial and operational side of the business, while Riccardo Tisci — appointed as creative director in March 2018 — will focus on creative, design, marketing and communication.
+In their new partnership, Gobbetti oversees the commercial, financial and operational side of the business, while Riccardo Tisci — appointed as creative director in March 2018 — will focus on creative, design, marketing and communication.
 Both manage strategy and the creation of their team, while reporting to Burberry chairman Gerry Murphy.